mdbridge/click-by-voice/README.md

 * The placement of hints is suboptimal and disrupts the flow of some webpages
 * Sometimes hints are unreadable due to clipping
 * Display of hints cannot be turned off

+## Other

+I've been working on this extension for several days now and while it's not where I'd like it to be, it is certainly functional enough for most uses.